adithkrishnan98/Task-Manager-App/README.md

 # Task Manager App
 [Click here to check out the site](https://task-manager-ak149208.herokuapp.com)

 ## Description :
 A simple and fully responsive CRUD application built using ReactJS, Redux and Redux-Toolkit for state management, Framer Motion for animations, Axios for fetching data from a fake server.

-Implemented features such as :
+## Features :
-* Viewing added tasks
+* Viewing all tasks.
-* Adding new tasks
+* Adding new tasks.
 * Viewing pending and completed tasks separately.
-* Searching tasks based on title and priority
+* Searching tasks based on title and priority.
-* Filtering tasks based on priority and deadline
+* Filtering tasks based on priority and deadline.
-* Exploring individal tasks for more information
+* Exploring individal tasks for more information.
-* Editing and saving tasks
+* Editing and saving tasks.
-* Deleting tasks
+* Deleting tasks.
-* Marking pending tasks as complete
+* Marking pending tasks as complete and vice versa.
+* Light / dark theme toggle.

 ## Getting Started with Create React App